TouK/nussknacker-flink-compatibility/README.md

 # Running Nussknacker with older Flink versions

-[Nussknacker](https://github.com/touk/nussknacker) distribution works with (more or less) latest Flink version.
+[Nussknacker](https://github.com/touk/nussknacker) distribution works with (more or less) the latest Flink version.
 Nussknacker mostly uses the stable Flink API.
-Thanks to that, upgrade of Nussknacker to version which is connected with Flink libraries bump is usually possible to do in two steps:
+Thanks to this, upgrading Nussknacker to the version that is associated with the Flink libraries bump can usually be done in two steps:
 1. Upgrade of Nussknacker, redeploy of all scenarios
 2. Upgrade of Flink

-However, sometimes due to usage of the new Flink API in new Nussknacker version or an incompatible changes in Flink API, it is necessary to apply changes in distribution, that make this two-step upgrade possible.
+However, sometimes due to the use of the new Flink API in new Nussknacker version or due to incompatible changes in the Flink API, it is necessary to make changes in the distribution to allow this two-step upgrade.

-In this repository, you can find the source code of compatibility layers necessary in such situation.
-Binaries are published in maven central.
+In this repository, you'll find the source code of the compatibility layers needed in such a situation.
+Binaries are published to Maven Central.
-The repository usually contains compatibility layers tested with the last Flink version before the last incompatible change.
+The repository usually contains compatibility layers that were tested with the last Flink version before the last incompatible change.
-These layers might also work for previous Flink versions, but there is no guaranty for that.
+These layers may also work with earlier Flink versions, but there is no guarantee.
-Because of that we recommend to always upgrade Flink to the latest version supported by Nussknacker.
+For this reason, we recommend that you always upgrade Flink to the latest version supported by Nussknacker.

 ## Flink 1.18

-Currently, the repository contains the source code of compatibility layers necessary to run Nussknacker >= 1.18 with Flink 1.18:
+Currently, the repository contains the source code of compatibility layers needed to run Nussknacker >= 1.18 with Flink 1.18:
 * `nussknacker-flink-compatibility-1-18-model` - extension that should be added in model classpath
 * `nussknacker-flink-compatibility-1-18-kafka-components` - extension that should be used as a replacement of `flinkKafka.jar` component provided